Author and Page information

 Nobel prize winner for economics, Paul Krugman, commenting on Bernard Madoff’s $50 billion fraud, notes that much of the financial services industry has been quite similarly corrupted:

-In the article mentioned above, Krguman opines that “there’s an innate tendency on the part of even the elite to idolize men who are making a lot of money, and assume that they know what they’re doing.”
+In the article mentioned above, Krugman opines that there’s an innate tendency on the part of even the elite to idolize men who are making a lot of money, and assume that they know what they’re doing.

 A crisis so severe, the rest suffer too

-There is the argument that when the larger banks show signs of crisis, it is not just the wealthy that will suffer, but potentially everyone.
-With an increasingly inter-connected world, things like a credit crunch can ripple through the entire economy.
+Because of the critical role banks play in the current market system, when the larger banks show signs of crisis, it is not just the wealthy that suffer, but potentially everyone.
+With a globalized system, a credit crunch can ripple through the entire (real) economy very quickly turning a global financial crisis into a global economic crisis.

 The financial crisis and wealthy countries